 What you need to provide:

-We all know that children will engage more fully when involved in experiences that fascinate them – so if a particular group has a real passion for cars and trucks, consider introducing problem-solving opportunities that extend this interest.
+We all know that children will engage more fully when involved in experiences that fascinate them.
+If a particular group has a real passion for cars and trucks, consider introducing maths problem-solving opportunities that extend this interest.

-This activity offers opportunities for classifying, sorting, counting, adding, subtracting, amongst many other things.
+This activity offers opportunities for classifying, sorting, counting, adding and subtracting, among many other things.

 What you need to provide: